Lance Stephenson: Third stint with Indiana (2022)

 After his contract with the Hawks expired, Stephenson signed a new 10-day contract with the Indiana Pacers on January 1, 2022, to return to the franchise for a third stint.
 He signed the contract under the NBA's COVID-related hardship exception.
 On January 8, he recorded 16 points, a career-high 14 assists and four steals in a 125–113 win over the Utah Jazz.
 After initially re-signing with the Pacers on January 11 to a second 10-day contract under the hardship exception, he signed a regular 10-day contract on January 14 due to the Pacers no longer having any players listed in the NBA's Health & Safety protocols.
 Stephenson signed a second 10-day contract with the Pacers on January 24.
 On February 4, he signed with the Pacers until the end of the season.
-On February 13, 2022, Stephenson logged 21 points, four assists, and three rebounds in a 129-120 loss to the Minnesota Timberwolves.
-On March 24, 2022 Stephenson scored 25 points in a 103-133 loss to the Memphis Grizzlies.
+On February 13, 2022, Stephenson logged 21 points, four assists, and three rebounds in a 129–120 loss to the Minnesota Timberwolves.
+On March 24, 2022, Stephenson scored 25 points in a 103–133 loss to the Memphis Grizzlies.

+Leones de Ponce (2023)

+On April 27, 2023, Stephenson signed with Leones de Ponce of the Puerto Rican league.
+He was released on May 6 after appearing in 4 games.

+Iowa Wolves (2023–2024)

+On December 14, 2023, Stephenson joined the Iowa Wolves of the NBA G League.